Blog Loss Of Use Car Insurance

 If you own a car, you know that it is vital to have an active policy before you hit the road.
 But what about additional protection like loss of use car insurance?

-This article will clarify what this coverage entails, helping you to make an informed choice on whether it's a valuable addition to your Ontario auto insurance (you read that right – it’s surprisingly not mandatory!).
+This article will clarify what this coverage entails, helping you make an informed choice on whether it's a valuable addition to your Ontario auto insurance (you read that right – it’s surprisingly not mandatory!).

 Loss of use coverage, or temporary vehicle replacement, is an optional add-on to your auto insurance policy.
 This policy endorsement is handy when your vehicle requires replacement or repair due to damage.